What Is a Terrarium Workshop and Why Should You Try It?

 🌱 What Is a Terrarium Workshop?

 The best part?
-You leave with a living piece of art you made yourself—no prior gardening experience required.
+You leave with a living piece of art you made yourself, and no prior gardening experience is required.
+Even those who admit to having a brown thumb can find success with the structured guidance of a pro.

 🌿 Why You Should Try a Terrarium Workshop